The Australian Adventure Activity Standards (AAS) suggests four ways on how to make sure leaders have the right skills and knowledge.

 Leaders can get experience, skills and knowledge in many ways.
 They may have gained it through others showing them what to do, reading a book, watching a video or trial and error.
 This could have been improved through active participation such as ‘personal trips’ and ‘other experience’.
 Some might have even done a training course.
 Getting the competence necessary to be a leader is likely to come from a variety of ways.

 If competence is gained through different methods, then for example, needing to have a TAFE qualification to show you are competent, is not a method that will work in every situation.
-That is why the Australian AAS focuses on the ‘competence of the leader’ and not ‘leader qualifications’: “Providers responsible for the delivery of an activity shall be responsible for selecting suitably competent persons to lead and supervise that activity.”
-Core Standard v1.7 page 36.
+That is why the Australian AAS focuses on the ‘competence of the leader’ and not ‘leader qualifications’: “Providers responsible for the delivery of an activity MUST be responsible for selecting suitably competent persons to lead and supervise that activity.”
+Core Good Practice Guide v1.8.1 page 28

 Four methods to check leader competence